NEWS: Women’s Issue for the Winter Solstice 2017!

 Prose submissions should be accompanied with a brief author bio (up to 50 words) and should be clearly labeled as “Fiction Submission” or “Non-Fiction Submission” in the subject line of the email.

 Poets may submit up to five poems (maximum of 10 pages) per reading period.
 All works should be included in a single document (.doc / .docx / .rtf files preferred).
-Though we will read poetry of any length, please note that poetry under 40 lines have the best chance for acceptance.
+Though we will read poetry of any length.
 Please submit only once per reading period and wait for a decision before submitting again.

 Poetry submissions should be accompanied with a brief author bio (up to 50 words) and should be clearly labeled as “Poetry Submission” in the subject line of the email.

 Artists interested in providing us with cover art, please submit two high quality images of your work as a .jpeg file.